-JVS Toronto is deeply concerned of the dire situation affecting nationals in Afghanistan, Ukraine and Russia.
-We have put together references for new refugees coming to Toronto and how Canadians can offer assistance.
+JVS Toronto offers employment-related, educational and social support programs and services for newcomers, youth, children, people with disabilities, the unemployed and the underemployed.
+We are deeply concerned about the dire situations affecting nationals in Afghanistan, Ukraine and Russia.
+We have put together references for new refugees coming to Toronto.

 If you have refugee status or are in the process of obtaining or already have a Canada-Ukraine Authorization for Emergency Travel (CUAET), JVS Toronto can match you with an Employment Expert who can help with you with next steps in your job search.
 If you have any questions about how JVS Toronto can help you, please email email@example.com.

 Intensive English for Employment – Workplace Communication Skills for Newcomers From Ukraine

 Improve your communication skills and get hired faster.
 This intensive 6-week, online program

 offers group classes and individual 1-on-1 support that will help you build Canadian business communication and writing skills so you can find employment anywhere in Canada.
 Open to Ukrainian Temporary Residents in Canada.
 To register, contact 416-649-1708 or firstname.lastname@example.org.

 The Canadian government has created the Canada-Ukraine Authorization for Emergency Travel (CUAET) to help Ukrainians and their family members come to Canada as quickly as possible and to provide them with the ability to work and study while in Canada.

 The CUAET also gives those who are already in Canada the option to extend their visitor status, work permit or study permit so that they can continue to live and work or study in Canada temporarily.